 Scope: Project-specific Municipal Agreement (MA) with the City of Richmond (the City).
 Engagement with the City and TransLink on construction impacts, stakeholder concerns, and other inputs to the Project.
 Monthly Highlights: City of Richmond: Continued bi-weekly meetings between the Project Team, the Design-Builder, and City of Richmond staff.
-Conducted weekly meetings between the Project Team, the Design-Builder, and City of Richmond staff related to the installation coordination of the new watermain.
-Coordination with the City of Richmond on installation of new watermain.
+Coordination between the Project Team, the Design-Builder, and City of Richmond staff related to installation of the new watermain.
 TransLink and Coast Mountain Bus Company (CMBC): Continued bi-weekly meetings between the Project Team, the Design-Builder, TransLink, and CMBC.
 Three- Month Lookahead: Complete reviews of the Design-Builder submittals and design packages by the City of Richmond and TransLink.
 Continue to support the Design-Builder in obtaining any relevant permits for upcoming work.

-• Coordinate upcoming traffic impacts with the City of Richmond, TransLink and other stakeholders.
+Coordinate upcoming traffic impacts with the City of Richmond, TransLink, and other stakeholders.